 You must visit Serengeti National Park while in Tanzania, it has the great wildebeest migration which is a natural world wonder, the animals migrate in a circular form around the park, it is breathtaking a sight.
 Millions of wildebeest, zebras and antelopes end up on the south of Serengeti and move towards Ndutu in the Ngorongoro Conservation area.

 Between July and August, thousands of wildebeest are awaited by hungry crocodiles as they try to cross the Mara River.
 It is also the time when thousands of baby calves are born, thus creating more reasons for other predators like lions, cheetahs and hyenas to follow behind for hunting.

 For birdwatchers, Ruaha, Tanzania’s largest national park contains over Five Hundred Seventy-One (571) species of birds, some of which are rare to find.
 The park also houses sable, kudu and other animals and offers hot air balloon rides for a fun-filled adventure.

 Take a strenuous stroll up Kilimanjaro, the highest mountain in Africa.
-The mountain rises approximately Four Thousand Eight Hundred Seventy-Seven (4,877 ) metres from its base to Five Thousand Eight Hundred Ninety-Five (5,895) metres above sea level.
+The mountain rises approximately Four Thousand Eight Hundred Seventy-Seven (4,877 ) meters from its base to Five Thousand Eight Hundred Ninety-Five (5,895) meters above sea level.
 It is part of the Kilimanjaro National Park and is a major climbing destination.